Mohit Grewal

-Mohit Grewal is an Indian freestyle wrestler, who competes in the 125 kg category.
+Mohit Grewal (born 20 December 1999) is an Indian freestyle wrestler, who competes in the 125 kg category.
 He won a bronze medal in the 2022 Birmingham Commonwealth Games.

 Career

 2022 Commonwealth Games

 After a win against Alexios Kaoslidis of Cyprus in the Quarterfinals, he was knocked out by Amarveer Dhesi of Canada in the Semi-Finals.
-Grewal then went on to win the Bronze Medal in the bronze medal match against Aaron Johnson of Jamaica.
+Grewal then went on to win the bronze medal in the bronze medal match against Aaron Johnson of Jamaica.